Self-scheduled volunteer activities

 Waterton Lakes National Park

-To register, pre-register or request more information, phone 403-859-5167 or email wlnp-volunteer@pc.gc.ca indicating the name of the project.
+To register, pre-register or request more information, click on the link at the end of the activity description.
+Alternatively, phone 403-859-5167 or email wlnp-volunteer@pc.gc.ca.

 Park entry is free for registered volunteers on the days of your volunteer activities.
-You are responsible for your own travel, meals, and accommodations while volunteering.
+A minimum contribution of two hours is required per day.
+You are responsible for your own travel, meals, and accommodations.

 Adopt-a-patch